Transforming the oral health of our Tamariki

 - Dental Health Support Workers to support the successful delivery of the programme

 The learnings from the pilot will be used to determine the feasibility and cost of establishing a larger programme that could benefit a larger number of young people across metro Auckland.

-An incredibly generous $100,000 donation from The Trusts Community Foundation has enabled us to begin the process of establishing the programme.
+Generous donations from The Trusts Community Foundation, The Trusts, and the Kelliher Community Trust has enabled us to begin the process of establishing the programme.